martinezjf2/grupo_musica_farmingdale/README.md

 Steps to take when cloning this repository

+make sure you create an .env file with the environment variables

 rvm use 3.1.4
 bundle install
 yarn install

 rails assets:precompile

-bundle exec rails db:drop && bundle exec rails db:create && bundle exec rails db:migrate && bundle exec rails db:seed
+rails db:create && rails db:migrate && rails db:seed

+rails s

+Tell Open AI to establish a readme template for ruby on rails prooject with instructions on installing and getting eberything to work